BND Hamburger Icon

 Open row

-Point-of-sale (POS) systems come with dozens of sales reports that can give you a wealth of statistics about your business.
+Point-of-sale (POS) systems offer dozens of sales reports that can give you a wealth of statistics about your business.
 Most systems have a dashboard that displays key metrics, plus various reports to customize with filters to get an in-depth look at your sales data.
+Thanks to these reporting tools, big data is no longer just for big businesses — even the smallest businesses can access data-driven insights to improve their decision-making.

-The downside is that POS dashboards can be so data-rich that it becomes challenging to figure out how to sift through them.
-We’ll explain more about POS sales reports and outline four steps to help you interpret and learn from them.
+The downside is that POS dashboards can be so data-rich that it becomes challenging to figure out how to sift through them, especially if you don’t have a background in data and technology.
+In this guide, we cover everything you need to know about POS sales reports and outline four steps to help you interpret and learn from them.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.